 A. Computing the RMS of Strain Data

 In this case, the root mean squared (RMS) [26] of strain data functioned as a representa- tion of the significance of the noise in each datafile.
-It can be inferred from the RMSs that noise in the detectors is generally louder in earlier stages of S6 than later in later ones.
+It can be inferred from the RMSs that noise in the detectors is generally louder in earlier stages of S6 than in later ones.

 September 2016 7